d-otis/rate-your-landlord-express-api/README.md

   - refactor queries as async/await, or Promsise?
 Callbacks are hideous here...
   - add extra hacky attrs to reviews JSON
   - POST/PATCH/DELETE routes bruh
+  - set random image for landlord from UNSPLASH like RoR